coseemo/DLA_LABS/lab4/README.md

 #### CNN
 The histograms indicate that the baseline model struggles to clearly differentiate between real and fake data.
 However, its performance noticeably improves when FGSM is incorporated as a data augmentation technique during training.

-Using FGSM in this way enhances OOD (Out-of-Distribution) detection, particularly when a random epsilon between 0.01 and 0.15 is applied.
+Using FGSM in this way improves OOD (Out-of-Distribution) detection.
+I tested the model using small epsilon values, given the nature of CIFAR-10, and to facilitate comparison with the experiments using JARN

 Despite this improvement, OOD detection remains challenging.
 The histograms reveal that the distributions of real and fake data still partially overlap, meaning complete separation has not been achieved.